 My Learning Essentials is the library's award-winning skills support programme.
 It offers face to face and online support across a variety of topics.

-There are a wide range of support services across the university so it’s well worth taking a moment to familiarise yourself with some of what’s available:
+There are also a wide range of support services across the university, so please take a moment to familiarise yourself with some of what is available to you:

 For all students planning to travel to the UK, it is important to be aware of the current rules and requirements relevant to your circumstances before travelling.
 The situation is changing on a regular basis, so we strongly advise you regularly check the advice available from the UK Government.
 There is also support available and useful information on the EU and international students FAQs page.

 Further support for international students can be found below:

 We recognise that some student groups will need specific support during their time at university.
 You may belong to one or multiple groups and we are here to ensure that you can access the help you need.

 - Tailored support for specific communities, e.g. care experienced students, estranged students, commuter students and disabled students.